Thursday, November 10, 2022 11:00am, EST

 Certificate on Interpersonal Violence and Trauma (C-IVT)

-Through its Center for Research on Ending Violence (REV), Rutgers School of Social Work offers a certificate program for Master of Social Work (MSW) students.
-The certificate program offers students the opportunity to specialize their advanced year studies on issues of violence against women and children in order to be prepared to enter the field upon graduation.
-REV also provides competitive scholarships to students interested in working in the field after graduation.
+Through its Center for Research on Ending Violence (REV), Rutgers School of Social Work offers a Certificate on Interpersonal Violence and Trauma (C-IVT), formerly the Violence Against Women and Children Certificate (VAWC) Program, for Master of Social Work (MSW) students.
+The certificate program offers students the opportunity to develop knowledge, values and skills in the area of interpersonal violence and trauma, gain a transformative understanding of trauma and its impact, violence prevention and trauma informed culturally responsive approaches.
+The certificate prepares students for a career in direct clinical services, management and policy, and research.
+The program also provides competitive scholarships to students who have demonstrated sound academic standards, skill sets and distinct interest in the field of interpersonal violence and trauma.
 Students accepted for the certificate program will receive notation of completion of the certificate program on their transcripts, as well as a physical certificate.

-Fully online MSW students will receive information separately from the online program.
-Prospective students interested in learning more about the online program should click here.
+Fully online MSW students will receive information from the online program.

 Not a current MSW student but interested in further education on issues of violence against women and children?
 Learn more about our Continuing Education Certificates in Violence Against Women.